Malobika8/All-In-One/Java-8/README.md

 ## Map:
 - Collectors.toMap()
 - Collectors.groupingBy(): returns a Map<K, List<V>>
   - Collectors.mapping(): It is a downstream collector used within another collector like groupingBy() or partitioningBy() to transform elements before collecting them.
+If we want the list to contain specific data rather than the entire object, we can use this.

 ## List:
 - Collectors.toList();